-Note: It is still possible to enable the sharing of cookies between different domains with a shared domain suffix (e.g. example.com) as the cookie domain when defining your cookies.
+Note: It is still possible to enable the sharing of cookies between different domains with a shared domain suffix (e.g. example.com and any subdomain) by defining the shared domain suffix (e.g. example.com) as the cookie domain when defining your cookies.
 See the documentation of the Request class for more information.